francescorn/francescorn/README.md

 I graduated from Vassar College with a bachelor's degree in biology.
 I'm a former college tennis player who won the Matthew Vassar award.
 I’m currently learning Python.
-I’m looking to collaborate in coding for biological data.
 You can reach me at frances_c@cox.net.
 <!---
 francescorn/francescorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.